 Another trip out in the motorhome but to see friends and relatives this time, the plan was to go to Oxford, Weymouth, Ashbourne and then home.

-Arrived in Oxfordshire about 5pm at Cathy’s sisters house after driving through a glorious sunset, parked up on their drive, really pleased to be here as one of Cathy’s brothers was here from Eastbourne, Cathy has two brothers and two sisters in case you were wondering.
+Arrived in Oxfordshire about 5pm at Cathy’s sisters house after driving through a glorious sunset, parked up on their drive, really pleased to be here as one of Cathy’s brothers was also here from Eastbourne, Cathy has two brothers and two sisters in case you were wondering.
 Time for a party then!
 It was a late one, left the house in a mess, it can wait until tomorrow and we rolled, bumbled our way in to the van bed at 3.50am!

 A couple of hours later I start investigating why the water system isn’t working, after looking and testing I think there is a water pump problem.
 Out with the handbook and manual, no pictures or info about a water pump, never mind telling me where it is or might be.
 Changed the fuse, but it kept blowing.
-Quickly on to the forums for advice and help, love those forums! especially Motorhome fun.
+Quickly on to the forums for advice and help, love those forums! especially Motorhome Fun.

 In the cupboards now tracing the water pipes from the taps back through the bodywork to the boiler and then towards the fresh water tank.
 I couldn’t find the pump, my brother in law Richard comes over to help and between us we find the pump inside the fresh water tank.
-Drain the tank, then we remove the pump, taking photos and note of how it put back together.
+Drain the tank, then we remove the pump, which wasn’t easy, taking photos and note of how it put back together.
 All we have to do now is find this model of pump and go and pick one up from a caravan accessory shop, oh no, it’s not that easy!
 Whilst I was ringing the shops in Oxfordshire checking for stock of water pumps my brother in law found the same model on eBay, cross checked and ordered it with special delivery for Tuesday, today is Sunday and they couldn’t do Monday.
 Supplied by Rainbow Conversions here for £25 incl P&P.

-Pump arrived at lunchtime and it looks like the right one, lets get it on.
+Pump arrived at lunchtime and it looks like the right one, let’s get it on.
 Read the instructions and guidelines, fitted it carefully & filled the water tank up and turned it on, nothing!
-How annoying, removed the pump, tested the circuitry including reversed wiring as it is 12v and the water connections, pressure switch is good, everything seems ok, put it all back together again.
+How annoying, removed the pump, tested the circuitry including trying to reverse the wiring as it is 12v and the water connections, pressure switch is good, everything seems ok, put it all back together again.
 Switched it on……nothing!
 Take 5 minutes out, I called my dad, had a chat, explained everything and casually he said “ you did prime it, didn’t you?” what are you talking about?
 I said, I now find out that you have to fill the pump with water as part of the installation, hang on, that’s not in the instructions.
 Well you live and learn don’t you!

 How did I fill it with water I hear you ask, I put the pump back in the tank reconnected everything correctly, unfasten the hose clip on the the short pipe that connects the pump to the pressure switch, twisted the pipe upwards and using a pyrex jug poured water in to the pump from the top.
 The big switch on and hey presto it’s up and running.
 Tested the system for 10 minutes including the hot water and heating, all ok now.
 Thanks Dad!